-Baked Red Lentil Kefta that is vegan and grain-free!
+Baked Red Lentil Kefta that is vegan, oil-free, and grain-free!
 Similar to falafel, easy to make, and delicious.
 Each patty has 4.1 g protein and only 50 calories.

 Are you a falafel fan?
 Then meet your new craving: baked red lentil kefta.